The Rangers (British battalion): Territorial Force

-First World War
+World War I

-On the outbreak of the First World War in August 1914, the Rangers formed part of 3rd London Brigade within 1st London Division.
-It was mobilised and moved to Bullswater, then to Crowborough in September and Roehampton in December.
-In the interim, during October 1914, it was assigned to guard Waterloo-North Camp (Aldershot) railway.
+On the outbreak of World War I in August 1914, the Rangers mobilised at Chenies Street as part of 3rd London Brigade.
+It moved to Bullswater, then to Crowborough in September and Roehampton in December.
+In the interim, during October 1914, it was assigned to guard the Waterloo-North Camp (Aldershot) railway.

-On 25 December 1914, it left its division on landing at Le Havre.
+On 25 December 1914, the battalion left its division on landing at Le Havre.
 On 8 February 1915, it was put under the command of 84th Brigade within 28th Division.
 On 8 May 1915 the battalion took part in the battle of Frezenburg Ridge, resulting in its almost complete destruction.
 At the end of the day it mustered only 53 men - all officers being either killed, wounded or captured.
-The battalion was transferred to GHQ Troops on 20 May to form a composite unit with the London Regiment's 1/5th and 1/13th Battalions–that only lasted until 11 August, when the three battalions regained their original identity.
+The battalion was transferred to GHQ Troops on 20 May to form a composite unit with the London Regiment's 1/5th and 1/13th Battalions.
+This lasted until 11 August, when the three battalions regained their original identity.
 On 12 February 1916, it was moved into 168th Brigade within 56th (London) Division.

-The battalion switched brigades on 31 January 1918, moving to 175th Brigade within 58th Division–at the same time it absorbed its duplicate battalion, 2/12th Battalion, which had been formed in September 1914.
+The battalion switched brigades on 31 January 1918, moving to 175th Brigade within 58th Division–at the same time it absorbed its duplicate 2/12th Battalion, which had been formed in September 1914.

 Interwar years

-The unit was formally transferred to the corps of the KRRC on 7 July 1916, though it also remained a battalion of the London Regiment until 1937, when it was renamed The Rangers, The King's Royal Rifle Corps.
+The London Regiment was in abeyance after 1916 and the Rangers became part of the corps of the KRRC once more.
+The TF was reformed in 1920 and reorganised as the Territorial Army (TA) in 1922 when the battalion was redesignated 12th London Regiment (The Rangers).
+After the London Regiment was formally disbanded the battalion became The Rangers, KRRC on 10 April 1938.
+Following the Munich Crisis in late 1938 the TA was doubled in size.
+On 31 March 1939 the battalion was redesignated as 1st Battalion, The Rangers, KRRC, and on 26 June 1939 a 2nd Battalion was formed.

-Second World War
+World War II

-Upon the outbreak of the Second World War in September 1939, both battalions were part of the 3rd London Brigade.
-On 22 March 1941, while serving with the 20th Armoured Brigade, it became the 9th Battalion, King's Royal Rifle Corps (The Rangers).
+Mobilisation

+The TA was mobilised on 1 September 1939 and World War II was declared on 3 September.
+Both Rangers battalions mobilised in 3rd London Infantry Brigade, which was temporarily in 1st London Division until the new duplicate 2nd London Division was formed in October.

+During World War II the 'Greenjackets' (the KRRC and the Rifle Brigade (RB), including their affiliated TA battalions) specialised in providing motorised infantry battalions to armoured brigades and armoured division support groups.
+These motor battalions were equipped with Universal Carriers ('Bren Carriers') and had more firepower than a standard infantry battalion.